publicissapient-france/hands-on-assistant/amazon-alexa/README.md

 So now whenever someone asks Alexa about cat fact, your skill can give out some random fun fact :)

+# Exercise 4: Alexa Voice Service Sample

+If you still have time and you want to see how to access and test the Alexa Voice Service using a Java client and Nods.js server.
+[Here](https://github.com/alexa/alexa-avs-sample-app) is a step-by-step instructions to set up the hands-free prototype on Raspberry Pi, or follow the instructions to set up the push-to-talk only prototype on Linux, Mac, or Windows.

 # Resource

 - [Amazon Alexa Portail](https://developer.amazon.com/alexa)